samwells9/samwells9.github.io/_pages/blog.md

 </p>

 <p>
-  Quantifying form allows us to recognize when a team is on an upward trajectory or facing underlying issues before they show up in the win-loss column.
+  Quantifying form allows us to recognize when a team is on an upward trajectory or dealing with serious issues before they show up in the win-loss column.
 By analyzing factors such as possession, strength of the opponent, chances created, and recent results, we can gain a deeper understanding of when things are going especially well or poorly.
 This approach enables us to look beyond short-term outcomes and assess the true health of a team’s performance.
 If successful, a model like this could help teams identify additional strengths and weaknesses, guiding critical decisions like player acquisitions or potential coaching changes.